 Microsoft Office Excel 2019/2016 and Office 365 Excel

-Microsoft Excel 2016 and Office 365 Excel offer a range of enhancements including improved integration of business intelligence reporting tools, new charts and functions, and better support for multi-vendor smartphones and tablets.
+Microsoft Excel 2019, Excel 2016 and Microsoft 365 Excel offer a range of enhancements over earlier versions including improved integration of business intelligence reporting tools, new charts and functions, and better support for multi-vendor smartphones and tablets.
 Notable improvements include:

 Microsoft Office Excel 2013

 - PivotTable Improvements

-PivotTable enhancements in Excel 2016 include automatic relationship detection for identifying and creating relationships among the tables behind for your workbook's data model, PivotChart drill-down buttons for zooming across time groupings of time and other hierarchical structures within your data, search in the PivotTable for quickly finding important fields across your complete data set, and smart rename for renaming tables and columns in your workbook's data model while automatically updating associated tables and calculations across your workbook, including worksheets and DAX formulas.
+PivotTable enhancements in Excel 2019 and Excel 2016 include automatic relationship detection for identifying and creating relationships among the tables behind for your workbook's data model, PivotChart drill-down buttons for zooming across time groupings of time and other hierarchical structures within your data, search in the PivotTable for quickly finding important fields across your complete data set, and smart rename for renaming tables and columns in your workbook's data model while automatically updating associated tables and calculations across your workbook, including worksheets and DAX formulas.

 - New Personal Templates

-Users with active accounts on Exchange Server or Exchange Online can use Excel 2016's new Calendar Insights template to view their calendar as a dashboard and analyze how their time is spent and how they can optimize your productivity.
+Users with active accounts on Exchange Server or Exchange Online can use the Calendar Insights template, introduced in Excel 2016, to view their calendar as a dashboard and analyze how their time is spent and how they can optimize your productivity.
 Other new templates include the My Cashflow template for tracking what users earn plus what and where they spend, and the Stock Analysis template for time-base stock analysis.

 - Integrated Business Intelligence (BI) Tools

 Power Query and 3D Map (formerly called Power Map), which were previously available as separate add-in tools, are now integrated into Excel as native features.
 Progent offers comprehensive online and onsite Business Intelligence (BI) consulting support for Excel Power Pivot, Power Query, Power View and Power Map and for Microsoft's Power BI and Power BI Desktop, which are based on the same underlying technology.
 (Learn about Progent's Power BI business analytics consulting services.)
 To find out about Progent's consulting and application development services for BI reporting, refer to Business Intelligence (BI) Reporting consulting.

 - Single-click Forecasting